 The primary purpose is to build a supportive, intellectual and social community, bridging the campus’ diverse cultures.
 We have an additional commitment to support underrepresented ethnic minority students.
 CMARC is a place where students’ differences and talents are guided, appreciated and reinforced.

 CMARC seeks to prepare students to make a long term, positive impact in their communities and workplaces.
 We provide a variety of experiences that educate and train students in effective leadership principles.
 Emphasis is placed on ethical decision making and collaboration; skills that can distinguish students in today’s competitive, global job market.
 Service learning opportunities are also made available.

-One of six pre-college programs at Carnegie Mellon, SAMS is designed to “make good students excellent.”
+One of six pre-college programs at Carnegie Mellon, Summer Academy for Math and Science is designed to “make good students excellent.”
 This six week residential summer experience for juniors and seniors focuses on creating interest in technical disciplines, enhancing academic profiles and building personal competencies required for admission to competitive colleges and universities.